tardate/blog.tardate.com/_posts/2026-01-08-tyranny-of-the-urgent.md

 Feature Lifecycle Analysis is really just a diagnostic that can present in a picture what may otherwise just be a gut-feeling that something is not quite right.

+## Problem 3.
+When Things are Always Urgent, it may just be a Capacity Problem

+We refined our scope to death, optimised all our processes, fine-tuned our tools, made all the improvements surfaced by our retrospectives, ensured all our people are well trained and working at their best...
+BUT we are still consistently failing to meet expectations for feature delivery.

+We may just need to admit we have a fundamental capacity issue, and no amount of clever scheduling can plan our way out of the hole.
+Are we trying to do the work of an 8 person team with a team of 3?

+If that's the case, frankly it's time for leaders to step up and either:

+* reset expectations with stakeholders
+* or make the case for investing in greater capacity

+## Listen to the Podcast

+Yes, it is an old episode from 2023 but no less relevant for the fact.
+I'm busily catching up on back episodes;-)

 <iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/dfd6f664-49c0-41ff-9f4a-a46180bb084c?dark=false"></iframe>

-NB: yes, this is an old episode from 2023 but no less relevant for the fact.
-I'm now just catching up on back episodes.